dev-protocol/initto/src/posts/deep-dive-khaos.md

 }
 ```

-Because bent is installed as HTTP library for Khaos Starter Kit, you can judge whether the `message` is authorized or not by calling an external API.
+Because bent is installed as HTTP library for Khaos Starter Kit, you can validate whether the `message` is justifiable or not by calling an external API.
 In addition, ramda is also installed as a functional programing library, so you can use it case by case.

 ```ts
 import bent from 'bent'